 The addition of a web-based version of Skype that works without plug-ins could provide a better user experience than today’s Skype Facebook app currently offers, but it could also extend the browser to anyone with a modern web browser who wanted an alternative to running desktop software.

-Team happy wheels demo at Skype is looking for passionate, team-oriented and self-motivated developers to help us bring Skype experience on to the Web.
+Team at Skype happy wheels demo is looking for passionate, team-oriented and self-motivated developers to help us bring Skype experience on to the Web.

 You will have a chance to integrate existing Skype solutions on to the web with the support of the backend services build from the ground up using latest Microsoft technologies.

 Result [sic] of your work will be used by hundreds millions of thankful users worldwide.
 You will work in dynamical environment with the team of true professionals participating in defining, designing, developing, testing and documenting one of the most popular applications of the modern world.

 You will closely cooperate with colleagues developing Skype cross platform core library in Tallinn, Estonia, audio/video team in Stockholm, Sweden, User management team in Prague and web plug-in team in Palo Alto, US.